pprathameshmore/graph-microsoft-365/docs/development.md

-You may obtain a free Azure account with a hotmail.com email address (one will be assigned to you when you create the Azure account, which provisions an Azure AD directory), to avoid any confusion about the purpose of the account.
+You may obtain a free Azure account with a hotmail.com email address (one will be assigned to you when you create the Azure account, which provisions an Azure AD directory), to avoid any confusion about the purpose of the account. // TODO:
+Rewrite this paragraph.
+It no longer makes sense to make your own Azure account.

 In the Azure portal: